SAMUR274/WEBPROJ/README.md

 ## Frontend Development

-The frontend development includes Thymeleaf templates for managing customers, rooms, bookings, and services.
+The frontend development includes a structure for managing customers, rooms, bookings, and services.
 The `style.css` file in the `static` directory contains CSS styles for consistent styling across the application.

 ## Backend Development